ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/marketing-interactions.md

 ---
-title: Manage Interactions With Your Contacts| Microsoft Docs
+title: Manage Interactions With Your Contacts
 description: You can manage all types of communication or interactions between your company and your contacts, for example, letters, phone calls, meetings, and so on.
-services: project-madeira
 documentationcenter: ''
 author: jswymer

-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: relationship, prospect
+ms.search.forms: 5082,
 ms.date: 04/01/2021
 ms.author: jswymer